Hoggar Mountains: Geography

-Assekrem is a famous and often visited point where Charles de Foucauld built a hermitage in 1911.
+Assekrem is a famous and often-visited point, where Charles de Foucauld built a hermitage in 1911.

-The highlands are believed to be one of the main sources of the Tamanrasset River, an ancient river that flowed during the African humid period, and named after the main city near the Hoggar Mountains, Tamanrasset, built in a desert valley or wadi that was part of the ancient watercourse.
+The highlands are believed to be one of the main sources of the Tamanrasset River, an ancient river that flowed during the African humid period and was named after the main city nearby, Tamanrasset.
+The city was built in a desert valley, or wadi, that was part of the ancient watercourse.

 Environment

 The Hoggar Mountains range typically experiences hot summers, with a cold winter climate.
 Temperatures fall below freezing over winter nights.
 Rainfall is rare and sporadic year-round.
 However, since the climate is less extreme than in most other areas of the Sahara, the mountains are a major location for biodiversity, including a number of relict species.
-The Hoggar Mountains are part of the West Saharan montane xeric woodlands ecoregion.
+The mountains are part of the West Saharan montane xeric woodlands ecoregion.

 Flora and fauna

 Vegetation in this area includes trees such as Vachellia tortilis, Vachellia seyal, myrtle and Tamarix aphylla which are scattered throughout the area.
 Other plants may include Citrullus colocynthis and Calotropis procera.

 Slightly to the west of the Hoggar range, a population of the endangered African wild dog (Lycaon pictus) remained viable into the 20th century, but is now thought to be extirpated within this entire region.
 Relict populations of the West African crocodile persisted in the Hoggar Mountains until the early 20th century.

 Analysis of collected scat in 2006 showed the presence of the Northwest African cheetah in the region.
 Between August 2008 and November 2010, four individuals were recorded by camera traps.
 A single cheetah was filmed and photographed by Algerian naturalists in 2020 in the national park in the Atakor volcanic field.
 The park also contains a population of herbivores such as the saharan subspecies of the barbary sheep and the Dorcas gazelle.

-The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of spotted, crowned and Lichtenstein's Sandgrouse, Pharaoh eagle-owls, pallid harriers, greater hoopoe-larks, bar-tailed and desert larks, pale rock martins, fulvous babblers, white-crowned and mourning wheatears, desert sparrows and trumpeter finches.
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of spotted, crowned and Lichtenstein's sandgrouse, pharaoh eagle-owls, pallid harriers, greater hoopoe-larks, bar-tailed and desert larks, pale rock martins, fulvous babblers, white-crowned and mourning wheatears, desert sparrows and trumpeter finches.